Admission for Post-Bachelor's Teacher Certification Candidates

 meet or exceed those levels, you have met MDE’s “basic skills”

 requirement.
-If you have already taken the ACT and your scores do not meet or exceed those levels, you may take the test again and have
+If you have already taken the ACT and your scores do not meet or exceed those levels, you may take the complete test again

 Official scores are those sent to Michigan State University from the